Logout

 A:

-Anthony, of course, is correct, though this is a nuance that often surprises people, because the conventional wisdom has long been "avoid continuous shufflers (CSMs)."
-However, that advice is primarily aimed at card counters or advantage players.
+This is a nuance that often surprises people, because the conventional wisdom has long been to avoid continuous shuffling machines (CSMs).
+However, that advice is primarily aimed at card counters and those who employ other advantage-play techniques at blackjack.

-For a pure basic strategy player, a continuous shuffling machine actually offers a slightly lower house edge than a traditional shoe game with a cut card.
-This is due to what Anthony referred to as the "cut-card effect" (or "penetration effect" in some contexts).
+For a pure basic strategy player, playing a continuous shuffling machine actually has a slightly lower house edge than playing the same game with a cut card.
+This is due to what Anthony referred to as the "cut-card effect," by which the use of a cut card results in a reduction in the number of hands dealt at positive counts (it takes more cards to complete a hand when the count is rising because small cards are coming out).
+The non-counter doesn't realize this, but is affected nonetheless.

-It gets technical and it's really not worth worrying about anyway.
-According to the Wizard of Oz, the reduction in the house edge from a CSM (vs. a cut-card shoe) is about 0.014% (or roughly 0.01%–0.02% depending on exact rules and decks).
+According to the Wizard of Odds, the reduction in the house edge from a CSM (vs. a cut-card shoe) is about 0.014%, or roughly 0.01%–0.02% depending on exact rules and decks.
 That's tiny — about 14 cents per $1,000 wagered — but it's still a slight win for the basic strategy player in terms of expected value per hand.

 No part of this answer may be reproduced or utilized in any form or by any means, electronic or mechanical, without the written permission of the publisher.